natac13/HowToExplainers/Docker/NodeBestParctices.md

 USER node
 ```
 Then the `CDM`, `RUN` and `ENTRYPOINT` commands will be run with under the `node` user. **Every** other command is still executed by the `root` user.
 Therefore I will have to adjust permission on folder/files created by `WORKDIR` and other such commands.

-To get around `WORKDIR` and `COPY` use:
+`DIR` and `COPY` use:

 ```
-RUN mkdir -p /path/to/directory && chown -R node:node .
+RUN mkdir -p /path/to && chown -R node:node /path/to

+// To get around WORKDIR creating the folder as root

 COPY --chown node:node ./ ./